St. Patrick's Day

 Sharing our culture

 We celebrate our rich culture and heritage and we’re proud of its influence on world literature, art and music.
 St. Patrick’s Day is a great chance for us to share our culture with others, especially in countries where there's less awareness of Ireland.
-In 2014, Embassy events showcased Irish culture wherever possible, with a particular focus on Irish music and dance.
+Embassy events showcase Irish culture wherever possible, with a particular focus on Irish music and dance.

 Saying thank you